Stock up on school supplies

 Another supermarket with a selection of school supplies.
 The stationery is less well stocked than at Cactus and Auchun, but there's a good selection of school bags in all price ranges.
 You can also pick up general supplies of pens, pencils, paints and agendas.

-Parents of primary aged children can go crazy in these two stores (Action has several stores in Luxembourg) because they are both cut price.
+Parents of primary aged children can go crazy in HEMA or Action (which has several stores in Luxembourg), because they are cut price.
 Quality isn't great, exercise books and ring-bound lined paper will sometimes come apart, but it's perfect for gel pens, highlighters, plastic wallets and agendas.

 Brand names abound in this stationery shop.
 You won’t be able to get everything you might need (particularly for kids at secondary school), but you can pick up pens, folders, paper and some stylish diaries.